-This study is not specifically designed to trap or capture WPT or other turtles.
-However, when a turtle is observed during this or other studies, capture may be attempted if feasible and without injuring or unduly stressing the animal.
+This study is not designed to trap or capture WPT or other turtles observed at basking sites.
+However, active searches for juvenile WPT will be performed by hand or careful use of dipnets in suitable habitats (e.g., vegetated shallow edgewater) if such habitats occur at the Our House Diversion Dam and Log Cabin Diversion Dam impoundments.
+In addition, capture of individual turtles may be attempted when a turtle is observed during this or other studies, if feasible and without injuring or unduly stressing the animal.
 Opportunistic capture may occur during snorkeling work, when turtles are found in shallow water, or on land.
 Turtles that are captured will be measured (amphibian and turtle study teams to use calipers; other study teams to use a ruler and photographed next to a ruler.
 Captured turtles will be categorized by sex (if determinable) and photographed in dorsal (carapace) and ventral (plastron) view alongside a ruler for later measurements and estimating age (counting scutal rings).

-5.3.5 Step 5 - Prepare, Format and Quality Assurance/Quality Control Data data will then be subject to quality assurance and quality control (QA/QC) procedures, including spot-checks of transcription and comparison of GIS maps with field notes.
+5.3.5 Step 5 - Prepare, Format and Quality Assurance/Quality Control Data

-Following field surveys, Licensee will develop GIS maps depicting WPT occurrences, potential habitat, project facilities and features, and other information collected during the study.
-Field
+Following field surveys, YCWA will develop GIS maps depicting WPT occurrences, potential habitat, project facilities and features, and other information collected during the study.
+Field data will then be subject to quality assurance and quality control (QA/QC) procedures, including spot-checks of transcription and comparison of GIS maps with field notes.